Step 3 of 7

 Purchase pricing

-Asking price, recommended offer, and final purchase price
+Asking price, negotiation notes, and final purchase price

 Can you confirm the overall dimensions and that the dresser matches the photos with no hidden damage, missing parts, or off-camera problem areas?